wmeints/effective-llm-applications/manuscript/03-getting-started-with-semantic-kernel.md

 that in [#s](#executing-your-first-prompt).
 But before we do that, let's set up Semantic Kernel in ASP.NET Core too.

-### Setting up Semantic Kernel in an ASP.NET Core project
+### Using Semantic Kernel in an ASP.NET Core application

 To set up Semantic Kernel in an ASP.NET Core project, you need to create a new web API project.
 You can do this by executing the following command in a terminal: